 Further material for social media tips:

 Have you ever considered setting up a LinkedIn Group?
 They act like a virtual forum to bring professional communities together, and are a great place to showcase your talent, add value and hear from like minded people.
-My blog, “LinkedIn Groups For Business 2020: Are they for you?” is a great source of information to get you started.
+My blog, “LinkedIn Groups For Business: Are they for you?” is a great source of information to get you started.

-What’s coming up: Instagram workshop (for even more Instagram tips 2021!)
+What’s coming up: LinkedIn workshop

 You’ll learn ways to stay in touch with your existing customers, grow your network and nurture new relationships.
 To find out more and to book your space, click on the link button below